 2. Use texture, rather than color, for contrast.

 A characteristic of Scandinavian style is the rich mix of textures and designers use this to break up a scheme which might be low in color contrast.
-“It’s the blending of different materials that brings the visual interest and keeps the overall atmosphere relaxed and liveable,” states Andrew Griffiths, the founder of boutique interior design studio, A New Day (opens in new tab).
+This is also a good trick for how to make your home more Hygge, that Swedish word for general cosiness.
+“It’s the blending of different materials that brings the visual interest and keeps the overall atmosphere relaxed and liveable,” states Andrew Griffiths, the founder of boutique interior design studio, A New Day.

 Using matching tones of color for wall paint and tiles in this modern kitchen is a simple demonstration of how texture can bring in depth to neutral spaces.
 “We recently completed a kitchen where the tiles and wall color were a similar warm neutral tone,” Griffiths reveals.
 “However, it was the unevenness of the handmade zellige tiles which added a charm to the space and elevated the overall design.”